bluesky/data-samples/README.md

 and then run

 ```
-databroker-unpack inplace collections/<directory> <directory>
+databroker-unpack inplace catalogs/<catalog-name> <catalog-name>
 ```

 or

 ```
-databroker-unpack mongo_normalized collections/<directory> <directory>
+databroker-unpack mongo_normalized catalogs/<catalog-name> <catalog-name>
 ```

 to copy the documents into MongoDB for better performance.
+The last parameter, ``<catalog-name>`` may be whatever you wish; it gives the name to the catalog in a local configuration file on your machine and need not match the name given in the `data-samples` repository if you prefer a different one.

 ## How to Contribute Data